Kay0s/ExpressNoteTaker/README.md

 ## Overview

-As a manager, I want to be able to dynamically and quickly create an HTML file with employees' information using answers provided from Inquirer NPM.
+As a user, I want to be able to write and save notes.
+I also want to be able to delete notes I've written before, so that I can organize my thoughts and keep track of tasks I need to complete.

 ## Table of Contents